giovadifiore/imageresizer/README.md

 }
 ```

-Note that the used CSS classes `image-panel` and `image-to-resize` are hard-coded inside the script, so you can change as you prefer.
+Note that the used CSS classes `image-panel` and `image-to-resize` are hard-coded inside the script, so that you can change as you prefer.

 #### Requirements